saulhdev/ZimLX/README.md

 Open Source and free launcher for Android based on OpenLauncher.

 ##Donations
-Want su support me? https://paypal.me/saulhenriquez
+Want to support me? https://paypal.me/saulhenriquez

 ##Features